IvanRitter/sentiment_analysis_lstm/README.md

-# sentiment_analysis_lstm
-Sentiment analysis on amazon reivew data using LSTM
+# Sentiment anaylsis on amazone review data using LSTM